MGM Grand Las Vegas Parking Fee 2023, Directions & Valet

 This means the MGM Grand parking garage can get packed – especially when there is an event at the MGM Grand Garden Arena.

 After all, this is a venue that has hosted nearly all of the major UFC and boxing matches of the past 25 years.
-The arena is also home to the Billboard Music Awards, Iheart Radio Music Festival, Academy of Country Music Awards, exhibition hockey games, and the NCAA’s PAC 12 Men’s Basketball championship.
+The arena has also been home to the Billboard Music Awards, Iheart Radio Music Festival, Academy of Country Music Awards, exhibition hockey games, and the NCAA’s PAC 12 Men’s Basketball championship.

 On nights when there is an event at the Garden Arena, getting out will take a while.
 Some have reported waits of up to three hours to get out of the parking garage.
 One person I read about claimed that after a concert, he couldn’t’ get out of the parking garage until 1:30 a.m.
-Then again, this was when the parking was free.
-We’ll have to see how the MGM parking demand situation plays out after they’ve implemented costly fees.

 But for now, the best advice when leaving an event at the MGM Grand Garden Arena is to either park elsewhere and walk or take the Las Vegas monorail to your destination, or stick around the casino for a while and play, eat, or enjoy a cocktail while the masses fight to exit the parking garage.

 Another piece of advice: when going to a concert or event at the arena, give yourself plenty of time, both in terms of driving and walking.
 The distance from the most distant parking space in the parking garage to the front of the MGM Grand Garden area is ½ mile.
 Plus it will be very crowded, meaning it could easily take you 20 minutes just to walk from your car to the arena entrance.
-(Photos courtesy of Hakan Dahlstrom and and Robert Riley via Flickr).